 It can be seen that overstatements are detected less often.
 One reason for this is that overstatements do not propagate as much as understatements.
 If a node overstates its distance to a node, other nodes will ignore the path through the liar and use other paths.
-However if a liar understates its distance, the path through the liar becomes appealing and attracts routes.
-We also chart the detection-thresholds as a function of the distance between monitor and liar in hops in Fig. 14.
+However if a liar understates its distance, the path through the liar becomes attractive and attracts routes.